John Barrowman: Other

 In 2014, he performed in the opening ceremony of the 2014 Commonwealth Games in Glasgow, Scotland.

+He was a judge on the ITV celebrity skating competition Dancing on Ice for two seasons in 2020 and 2021, joining a judging panel consisting of Ashley Banjo, Jayne Torvill, and Christopher Dean.
+At the end of 2021, it was confirmed he had left the show and he would not return for the 2022 season, being replaced by Oti Mabuse.

 Books

 Barrowman's memoir and autobiography, Anything Goes, was published in 2008 by Michael O'Mara Books.
 His sister, English professor and journalist Carole Barrowman, helped write the book using her brother's dictations.
 In 2009, Barrowman published I Am What I Am, his second memoir detailing his recent television work and musings on fame.

 Barrowman's first published work of original fiction was a Torchwood comic strip, titled Captain Jack and the Selkie, co-written with sister Carole.
 Commenting on the characterisation of Jack Harkness in the comic strip Barrowman states: "We'd already agreed to tell a story that showed a side of Jack and a part of his history that hadn't been explored too much in other media.
 I wanted to give fans something original about Jack."
 This was followed by a series of Torchwood comics, published by Titan Comics between 2010 and 2017.
 Barrowman's début fantasy novel titled Hollow Earth, co-written with his sister Carole, was published in the United Kingdom on 2 February 2012, by Buster Books.
 The novel is about twins Matt and Emily ("Em") Calder who share an ability that allows them to make artwork come to life, due to their powerful imaginations.
 Their ability is sought after by antagonists who wish to use it to breach Hollow Earth—a realm in which all demons and monsters are trapped.
 Two sequels from the same team concerning Hollow Earth followed – The Bone Quill (2013) and The Book of Beasts (2014).
 This was followed by a second trilogy (the Orion Chronicles) continuing the adventures of Matt and Em, in Conjuror (2016), Nephilim (2017) and Inquisitor (2018).
 They also published a novel featuring Captain Jack, Torchwood: Exodus Code in 2012.
 In 2018, John and Carole Barrowman teamed up with Legendary Comics and graphic novelist Erika Lewis to create Acursian, featuring a modern-day anti-hero dealing with Celtic mythology.